 - 5.8 The purpose of the Deadband around the BNRO is to determine whether justification is required for an Over-Delivery or Under-Delivery.
 For an Over-Delivery or Under-Delivery within the Deadband, no justification is required and it will be treated as 100% justified.
 For an Over-Delivery or Under-Delivery outside the Deadband, the licensee will be required to provide justification for the full amount of any Over-Delivery or Under-Delivery. - 5.9 During this stage, Ofgem will consider the justification provided by the licensee for any Over-Delivery or Under-Delivery, along with the cost and other data that will be needed to calculate the value of any funding adjustments or penalties. - 5.10 Ofgem will take a view on the proportion of Over-Delivery or Under-Delivery that has been justified.
-If the licensee delivers within the Deadband11 for a particular Risk Sub-Category, then the delivery will be considered justified for these purposes.
-Guidance on justification requirements can be found in Chapter 8. - 5.11 The licensee will also identify the Delivery Elements (e.g. specific projects) that, in its view, can be considered as Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery.
-Ofgem's decision on any elements to be treated as Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery will determine the valuation approach for the purpose of the Incentive Valuation Calculation.
-The criteria for Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery are set out in Chapter 10.
+If the licensee delivers within the Deadband for a particular

-11 Defined in Appendix 1 - Glossary.
+&lt;sup>11 Defined in Appendix 1 - Glossary.